crywink/ProfileServiceLayer/README.md

 # ProfileServiceLayer
-Small drag-n-drop abstraction library for ProfileService used in my projects.
+ProfileServiceLayer is a small, promise-based abstraction library for ProfileService.
+It's used in most of my projects due to it's ease-of-use and small API.
+It also uses promise to let you fetch profiles before they've been loaded and await them.

+- Promise-based
+- Supports multiple profiles
+- Supports profile awaiting